vmware-archive/lobot/README.md

 * capistrano tasks for bootstrapping and deploying to an EC2 instance
 * chef recipes for configuring a Centos server to run Jenkins and build Rails projects.

-all you'll need to do is:
+all you'll need to do is run the following commands:

     rails g lobot:install
-    edit config/ci.yml
+    rails g lobot:config
     rake ci:server_start
     cap ci bootstrap
     cap ci chef